StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/supports-and-hinges/structuralpointsupport.md

 >Tension and compression supports act only in a specific direction.
 Tension supports prevent the movement in the positive direction of an axis.
 Compression supports prevent the movement in the opposite direction.
 Those supports are: compression only, tension only, flexible compression only, and flexible tension only.
 >
 >Support in a node is always oriented in the global coordinate system.
-See the picture below for an example of tension only support which prevents the movement in the positive direction of the global axes.
+See the picture below for an example of tension only support which prevents the movement only in the positive direction of the global axes.
 >
 >```{image} ../.gitbook/assets/19_point_support_directions.png
 >:width: 300px